 Reducing embodied carbon in construction requires collaboration between designers, builders, structural engineers, and manufacturers across the building sector.
 WBLCA during the various design stages can be helpful in making choices between various building structural systems, assemblies, and products.
 We look forward to continued engagement with our partners to reach our embodied carbon reduction goals.

 While embodied carbon has more recently come to the forefront of sustainability discussions in the AEC industry, operational carbon (which occurs during the in-use phase of a building) has been the primary focus of sustainability thinking over the last several decades.
-Our thinking on operational carbon has continuously evolved and we are developing in-house digital tools and processes for measuring operational carbon throughout the design process so that we can produce buildings that function better, cost less to operate, are better for our planet, and are better aligned with our clients’ sustainability goals.
+Our thinking on operational carbon has continuously evolved during that time.
+We are developing in-house digital tools and systems for measuring operational carbon throughout the design process so that we can produce buildings that function better, cost less to operate, and are better aligned with our clients’ sustainability goals.

-To reduce operational carbon in buildings, Ayers Saint Gross has been developing a process of iterative performance analysis throughout design.
+To reduce operational carbon in buildings, Ayers Saint Gross has been developing a process of iterative performance analysis throughout the design process.
 From early-stage climate analysis to understand site factors such as temperature, humidity, and solar access, to whole building energy models, we rely on thoroughly tested analysis tools and robust data to predict how buildings will perform prior to starting construction.